jaiaadhithya/questly/README.md

 - Progress persists locally, so you can exit and resume from the last checkpoint.
 - The default dashboard is the root path (`/`) at `http://localhost:8081/`.

+---

 ## AI Responsibilities

 - `Gemma 3` is the final AI that prepares and displays user-facing responses.
 It receives formatted inputs and produces the final messages shown to the user.
 - `Gemini` is used only for information gathering from the web and files.
 Gemini retrieves and structures raw information, formats it for Gemma 3, and hands it off.
 Gemma 3 then prepares the final output for the UI.

-In the current codebase, Gemini powers topic generation, video query refinement, and mini-quiz creation.
+In the current codebase, Gemini powers topic generation, video query refinement, and Gemma task generation.
 Gemma 3 is the designated final assistant for user-visible responses; the UI is architected to consume outputs that are prepared for Gemma 3.

+---

 ## Project Structure